 Transportation hub design and construction

-Spanish architect Santiago Calatrava unveiled the design for the project in January 2004, however it was modified in 2005 to provide more safety elements to the station.
+Spanish architect Santiago Calatrava unveiled the design for the project in January 2004, but it was modified in 2005 to provide more safety elements to the station.

-Calatrava designed the hub in collaboration with Downtown Design Partnership, which includes DMJM Harris and STV Inc. Dack Consulting Solutions provided estimating and scheduling services and Hill International provided programme management services for the project.
+Calatrava designed the hub in collaboration with Downtown Design Partnership, which includes DMJM Harris and STV.
+Dack Consulting Solutions provided estimating and scheduling services and Hill International supplied programme management services for the project.

 Parsons Corporation is responsible for the infrastructure group design of the project.
-The company's responsibilities include supervising the civil, geo-technical and environmental design of the project.
-It will also oversee the installation of the project's communication and safety systems.
+The company’s responsibilities include supervising the civil, geo-technical and environmental design of the project.
+It also oversees the installation of the project’s communication and safety systems.

 In February 2010, the port authority awarded a $542m contract to Skanska and Granite.
 The port authority altered its contract with Phoenix to award the new contract to take advantage of the competitive market.